 Treadmill Types

-There are a variety of types of treadmills on the market.
+There are various types of treadmills on the market today.
 Here’s a quick breakdown of the main categories:

 Motorized Treadmills

-Motorized treadmills, which are the type of treadmill you often see in commercial gyms, are exactly what they sound like: an electricity-powered motor powers the belt.
-This allows the treadmill to work at a set speed that forces us, the users, to keep up with.
+Motorized treadmills, which are the type of treadmill you often see in commercial gyms, are exactly what they sound like: An electricity-powered motor powers the belt and controls your speed and incline settings.
+This allows the treadmill to work at a set speed that forces us, the users, to maintain specific paces.
 These features also open the door for the treadmill to have preset workouts, which can eliminate the need for special programming or writing your own workouts.

 On the other hand, the major drawback of motorized machines is the change in running mechanics.

-“Since the belt moves itself, we don’t use our back-side mechanics to push ourselves forward like we do on flat ground,” explains Jacob Penner, personal trainer and former competitive track athlete.
+“Since the belt moves itself, we don’t use our backside mechanics to push ourselves forward as we do on flat ground,” explains Jacob Penner, personal trainer and former competitive track athlete.
 “There’s still a demand for front-side mechanics, like lifting the knees and stepping forward, but there’s an imbalance between front and back.”

 Therefore, treadmill running mechanics can make flat-ground running feel a bit different if you go back and forth between the two.